 Lake Crescent / Marymere Falls

 This is a beautiful, crystal clear lake that is the second-deepest lake in Washington State.
-It’s popular for boating and lots of recreational activities but our family loved finding a beach nook and enjoying the water.
+It’s popular for boating and lots of recreational activities, like kayaking, but our family loved finding a beach nook and enjoying the water.
 You’ll also find the popular Marymere Falls hike in this area.